Skip advert

 Skoda Fabia petrol engines

-Skoda only offers the Fabia with front-wheel-drive and petrol power, however, there are three different engines to choose from.
-The range-topping 1.5-litre powertrain is only available on Monte Carlo and produces a potent 148bhp.
+Skoda only offers the Fabia with front-wheel-drive and petrol power, however, there are a few different engines to choose from.
+The range-topping 1.5-litre powertrain was previously only available on Monte Carlo, though as of 2024 it’s available on Colour Edition and above and produces a potent 148bhp.
 While this is no match for the likes of the Volkswagen Polo GTI, the Fabia Monte Carlo feels relatively brisk.
 Unlike the rest of the Fabia range, this model is only available with a seven-speed DSG gearbox; getting from 0-62mph takes around eight seconds.

 The mid-range turbocharged 1.0-litre TSI is familiar to anyone who has driven any small Volkswagen Group cars over the last few years.
-This is available in 94bhp and 108bhp outputs, with the latter taking 10 seconds to get from 0-62mph.
+This is available in 94bhp or – as of a 2024 update – 114bhp outputs, with the latter taking 9.3 seconds to get from 0-62mph.
 Both engines can be specified with either a six-speed manual or the aforementioned DSG automatic; the DSG can be slow to respond at times, and acceleration is often accompanied by an obtrusive grunt from the engine.

 Advertisement - Article continues below